Have you ever been in a love-hate relationship?

 When you’re in a love-hate relationship, you definitely have strong thoughts and emotions that sway from one end of the emotional spectrum to the other.

-Because a relationship can be an emotional rollercoaster in the best circumstances, some couples don't see these intense ups and downs as anything unusual or unhealthy.
+Because a relationship can be an emotional rollercoaster in the best circumstances, some couples don’t see these turbulent ups and downs as anything unusual or unhealthy.

 They think everything is normal, even though they might feel constantly on edge or insecure about the future of the relationship.